KyzhangPy/PINNs-Temperature_Field/README.md

-# PINNs-Temperature-Field
+# PINNs-Temperature_Field
-This is a programming which describes the PINN tools to solve the temperature field based on few measurement points.
+# This is a program which uses the PINNs to solve the temperature field based on few measurement points.